okfn/coding-standards/README.md

 * Always work from a `feature/{}` or a `fix/{}` branch that is checked out from `master`
 * Always reference issues from Git messages using `#{issue_id}`, and the various other related conventions used by most Git hosts.
 * Properly describe changes in commit messages: "Fixes database migration script failure on Python 2.7", not "Fix."
+* Prefer to use the "Squash and merge" approach for pull requests using GitHub web interface

 ## Continuous integration and deployment